Avoiding the Most Common USAJOBS Mistakes

-If your federal resume is not producing results, i.e., getting you the “best qualified” ratings, interview opportunities, and job offers, what do you do?
-Do not give up!
-Make the necessary changes, described below, and revitalize your process to make you more competitive in the federal job market.
+If your federal resume is not producing results, i.e., “best qualified” ratings, interview opportunities, and job offers, what do you do?
+Don't give up!
+Incorporate the necessary changes, described below, and revitalize your strategy to make you more competitive in the federal job market.

 Most Common Mistakes Job Seekers Make on USAJOBS.gov

-I recently received this email from a job seeker, “I have used my federal resume to apply for at least 15 different federal jobs, and I have not been rated as qualified for any of them.
-What am I doing wrong?”
+I received this message from a job seeker, “I have used my federal resume to apply for at least 25 different federal jobs, and I have not been rated as qualified for any of them.
+What am I doing wrong?
+Please help!”

-Submitting the same resume for every opportunity may have been the simplest thing for her to do, but by using her cookie-cutter resume, this job seeker repeatedly shot herself in the foot -
+Submitting the same resume for every opportunity may have been the simplest thing for her to do, but by the same resume, this job seeker repeatedly eliminated herself.

-She did not customize her resume for the unique requirements of each job announcement.
+She did not address the Six Audiences™ on Page 1 of her resume for the unique requirements for each job announcement.

 The resume you use to apply for a job must incorporate the keywords and qualifications that are in the job announcement.

-The keywords can be found throughout the announcement, but the critical keywords are found in these 2 sections of the announcements: (1) Job Duties and (2) Qualifications and Evaluations.
+Keywords and keyword phrases can be found throughout the announcement, but the critical keywords are found in these sections of the announcements: Job Duties, Qualifications and Evaluations, and Specialized Experience.
 These can change from job announcement to job announcement—even if the job titles are the same!

-For example, I have taken the keywords from two different job announcements currently listed on www.USAJOBS.gov for the same job title.
+For example, I have listed keywords from two different job announcements currently listed on www.USAJOBS.gov for the same job title.